mecid/mecid.github.io/_posts/2022-03-17-functional-core-imperative-shell-in-swift-unidirectional-flow.md

 }
 ```

-As you can see, we use the new Swift concurrency feature to implement async work inside the Store type.
+As you can see, we use the new Swift concurrency feature to implement async work inside the *Store* type.
 It allows us to run our side effects in parallel and feed the actions into the store.
-We secure access to our state by marking the Store type with @MainActor.
-Using the TaskGroup, we automatically gain the cooperative cancellation of side effects.
-The Store type also holds all the dependencies like networking, notification center, etc., to provide them to middlewares.
+We secure access to our state by marking the *Store* type with *@MainActor*.
+Using the *TaskGroup*, we automatically gain the cooperative cancellation of side effects.
+The *Store* type also holds all the dependencies like networking, notification center, etc., to provide them to middlewares.

 ```swift
 struct TimerState: Equatable {